engnr-a/Java-personal-notebooks/Note2.md

 ```

 **(D) Identifying Classes Using Objects**

-Every object holds information about its class.
+Every object holds information about its class.\
-**Reminder:**`Array` can hold both primitive types (int, double) and wrapper/reference types(Integer, Double).
+**Reminder:** Arrays can hold both primitive types (int, double) and wrapper/reference types(Integer, Double).
 On the\
-other hand,`ArrayList` can hold only the wrapper/reference types.
+other hand,an `ArrayList` can hold only the wrapper/reference types.
 ```java
 public class Main {
   public static void main(String[] args) {